rioishii/INFO-442-Project/ArchitectureSpecification.md

 | updateChoreList()  | ArrayList<Chore> | void   | Contacts database to get chores for dayOfWeek        |

 <br/><br/>
-## User Database - Takes care of storing groups, which users are in which group, and user information
+## UserDatabase - Takes care of storing groups, which users are in which group, and user information
 * Connections:
   * Inputs: email, username, password, group
   * Outputs: None